The word staithe appears to be unique to Norfolk. It comes from the Old Norse word Stoth meaning “landing stage” for unloading boats.

 Martham Boat Dyke

 The Boat Dyke was described as Parcel No 6 in the 1812 Inclosure Award and as being “for the conveyance of corn, manure and other goods to and from the river by owners and occupiers of the Parish.”
-The actual award allocated a broad strip of land running along its west side to the ‘Special Commissioners for the Public Staithe’.
+The award also allocated a broad strip of land running along its west side (plot No11) to the ‘Special Commissioners for the Public Staithe’ and both were described as a boat dyke and staithe which were owned and occupied by the Commissioners of Drainage.

 The 1842 Tithe Award map, above, shows the staithe as plot number 480 which is described as a boat dyke and staithe which was owned and occupied by the Commissioners of Drainage.
 The Finance Act map and documents of 1910 also give the Drainage Commissioners as owners.